s-macke/mathematica-encode/README.md

 Because the security mechanism doesn't use any keys it relies solely on security by obscurity.
 The safety of this function has already been [discussed](https://mathematica.stackexchange.com/questions/3199/how-safe-is-encode).

-When I saw this function I took it as a challenge and tried to decrypt it via an ordinary known plaintext attack.
+When I saw this function I took it as a challenge and tried to decrypt it via an ordinary chosen plaintext attack.
 It took around 8 hours when the unencrypted code appeared on my screen.

 This code here, written in Python shows the encoding function.
 First it compresses every char by using Huffman encoding and a fixed internal table.
 It then encodes the bitstream to some sort of two-byte base 95 compression.